-Metal roofing has increased in popularity significantly over the last several years because it's durable, attractive, and saves on energy bills.
+Metal roofing has significantly increased in popularity over the last several years—it's durable, it looks good, and it saves money on energy bills.

-Disadvantages of a residential metal roof
+Disadvantages of a Metal Roof

 Metal Roofing Materials

-Steel roofing is a light weight roofing material and is covered by a protective coating to prevent it from rusting.
+Steel roofing is a lightweight roofing material and is covered by a protective coating to prevent it from rusting.
 Metallic coatings on steel roofing are either 100% zinc ("galvanized") or a mixture of zinc and aluminum ("Galvalume" or "Zincalume").
 The mixed coating is the most effective way to prevent rust.

 Metal Roofing Styles